Toronto Food: A Destination Guide Of Where To Eat

 This is by no means the be all, end all of dining and drinking in Toronto.
 These are just a few Toronto food spots that I really loved and would go back to.
 I always make these posts for my friends who often ask me where they should go eat.
 I’d love to go back and eat more, Toronto is an excellent city for great eats!

-What are some of your favorite Toronto food spots?
-Share in the comments with me!
+What are favourite Toronto eateries?
+Share in the comments!